-• Provider and ownership / management details including CRO information; revenue number; tax clearance certificate; names of directors and principal; and connections with other providers (including shared directorships);

-- Provider capacity details, including inter alia: - Number of students (EEA and non-EEA) and completion rates per programme / award over a specific timeframe; - Number of intended intakes and enrolment dates for each programme the provider is seeking to include in the ILEP or has included in the ILEP; - Lease details, evidence of relevant planning permission and fire safety certification; - Teachers' qualifications documents; - Samples of student enrolment letters and induction materials; - Documentation pertaining to learner protection arrangements; - Statements and reconciliation reports relating to the use of the separate client visa/escrow or delayed payment account for holding course fees; - Evidence of registration of students for end-of-course examinations.
+- Provider and ownership / management details including CRO information; revenue number; tax clearance certificate; names of directors and principal; and connections with other providers (including shared directorships); - Provider capacity details, including inter alia: - Number of students (EEA and non-EEA) and completion rates per programme / award; - O Number of intended intakes and enrolment dates for each programme; - Lease details, evidence of relevant planning permission and fire safety certification; - Teachers' qualifications documents; - Samples of student enrolment letters and induction materials; - Documentation pertaining to learner protection arrangements; - Statements and reconciliation reports relating to the use of the separate client visa/escrow or delayed payment account for holding course fees; - Evidence of registration of students for end-of-course examinations.
 Evidence of payment of examination fees will be sought in this regard; - Records of attendance monitoring and details of warnings and expulsions; - Evidence of progression of students enrolled on a second or subsequent programme; - Records of the handling of refund requests, complaints and grievances; - Documented policies and procedures in place.

 A report is produced following an inspection or when instances of non-compliance with ILEP criteria are identified.
 The report is presented to the ILEP Committee for consideration.
-The same process, as set out above for applications, applies to the consideration of the report by the Committee, with an appeal mechanism available in the case where the ILEP Committee directs that the provider's programmes should be removed or granted provisional status.
+The same process, as set out above for applications, applies to the consideration of the report by the Committee, with an appeal mechanism available in the case where the ILEP Committee directs that the provider's programmes should be removed or granted provisional status (described above).
 In cases where instances of non-compliance with ILEP criteria are identified, providers are given notice of the ILEP Committee's decision to remove programmes from the ILEP.
-Providers may appeal the ILEP Committee decision, to remove programmes or grant provisional status, by submitting an appeal within 5 working days of the decision being communicated.
+Providers may appeal the ILEP Committee decision (removal of programmes/provider listing or granting of provisional status) by submitting an appeal within 5 working days of the decision being communicated.
+The appeal will be considered by the Appeals Committee.